Debt Collections, Collection Agencies and Fair Debt Collection Practices

 • Legal action will be taken against you, if doing so would be illegal or if they don’t intend to take such action.

 Many debt collectors don’t listen and don’t care – they only stop harassment if they get sued.
 Don’t delay.
 Federal law requires you to file suit within one year of the violation of the Fair Debt Collection Practices Act and state laws vary, but most Oklahoma state law claims for debt collection harassment or abuse should be filed within two years.
+You’ll need an experienced debt collection harassment lawyer.

 The Junk Debt Buyer Industry